When the pantry runs low, try this war cake

 1 cup raisins or other dried fruits (Options: craisins, dried blueberries, figs, dates, prunes, pineapple, mango, cherries, or no fruit at all)

-1 cup sweetener (Options: brown, white, agave syrup, molasses, 1/2 cup honey; artificial sweeteners will not work in this cake)
+1 cup sweetener (Options: brown or white sugar, agave syrup, molasses, 1/2 cup honey; artificial sweeteners will not work in this cake)

 1 cup water (3/4 cup if using honey)